gilescope/hamster/README.md

 # What does hamster honor?

-  * `hamster stage_name` will run all targets in a stage.
   * `hamster target_name` will run that specific target.
-  * variables defined at a global level will be honored.
+  * variables defined at job and global level will be honored.
+  * variable substitution works in the same mannor as go expand.
   * .extends is now supported.
-  * yaml merge << and anchors should work now.
+  * yaml merge << and anchors work.

 E.g. with this for your `.gitlab-ci.yml`:
 ```